graysonlee123/Vue-Subscription-Tracker/README.md

 ## TODOs
 ### Urgent

-[] Fix dates going back a day on save
+[] Add update email, password, delete account, name functionality [] Fix dates parsing to local time in browser
 - Saved dates as ISO string in DB no timezone offset
-- Dates are being parsed to local timezone in browser, need to only use no timezone offset [] Need to fine tune inputs for sub form
+- Dates are being parsed to local timezone in browser, need to only use no timezone offset
--x Check input types for phones
--x Encode / Decode HTML
--x style update button
-- Add plus / minus buttons for interval (?)
--x Form errors

 ### General

+[] New design for subscription list cards
 [] account page - full screen route
   [] settings page - integrate with account page
 [] Add sorting links to main menu; ?filter=all, ?filter=month, ?filter=week
   [] For All, add accordion
-[] Make slider for upcoming payments in Subscription component instead of a scrollbar [] New color scheme for better legibility of white text [] Year and day parsing for future payments
+[] Make slider for upcoming payments in Subscription component instead of a scrollbar [] Year and day parsing for future payments
 [] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Handle removing error on lost focus for an error'd field's input [] Landing page
 [] Look into making webapp only on /app, serve Home, About, Contact page on Node?
 [] Sanitize user information on signup
+[x] Need to fine tune inputs for sub form
+-x Check input types for phones
+-x Encode / Decode HTML
+-x style update button
+- Add plus / minus buttons for interval (?)
+-x Form errors
-[x] Rotate arrow on Subscription component
+[x] New color scheme for better legibility of white text [x] Rotate arrow on Subscription component
 [x] No Subscription Found component
 [x] Add remove subscription logic to Subscription component dropdown